rbmathis/azurecodegpt/README.md

 - `AOAIDeployment`: the name of the AOAI deployment.
 Ex. "gpt-35-turbo" or "gpt-4o"
 - `AOAIEndpoint`: the Uri of AOAI instance.
 Ex. https://yourname.openai.azure.us/ or https://yourname.openai.azure.com/
 - `AOAIKey` : the API Key from the AOAI instance
+= `AOAIAPIVersion`: the version of the OpenAI API used to interact with the AOAI endpoint
 </p>

 ### Imperatives: